MysteryPancake/Houdini-Fun/NDC.md

 ## Project onto geometry

-This is a useful technique I first saw [Entagma use for a raytracer](https://www.youtube.com/watch?v=JmgSq_xdkcs).
+Here's a great technique for holograms.
+I first saw [Entagma use it for a raytracer](https://www.youtube.com/watch?v=JmgSq_xdkcs).

 1. Take the frustrum plane above and subdivide it a bunch.
 2. Find the projection direction per point.